Mayukhdeb/blog/content/post/2021-07-30-attention.md

         }
 ```

+Let's take a look at the attributes within the class wrapper first:

+* `self.chanel_in`: refers to the number of channels in the input tensor of shape `[N, C, H, W]` where `C` refers to the number of channels.

+* `self.gamma`: it is a learnable parameter which is multiplied to the attention output to perform some sort of a scaling operation.

+* `self.query_conv`: defines the convolution layer which is to be used to obtain the query value from the input tensor `x`.

+* `self.key_conv`: defines the convolution layer which is to be used to obtain the key value from the input tensor `x`

+* `self.value_conv`: defines the convolution layer which is to be used to obtain the "values" from the input tensor `x`

+> Note that unlike our dummy example, the query, keys and values here are not pre defined.
+The model instead "learns" to obtain them from the input `x` using `self.query_conv`, `self.key_conv` and `self.value_conv`

-## so are we breaking up with `conv2d`?
+## So are we breaking up with `conv2d`?

 When convolutional layers started getting used for vision, did we completely ditch linear layers ?
-No. Same goes here. `conv2d` is here to stay, but it might not be as dominant in vision as it used to be.
+No. Same goes here. `conv2d` is here to stay, but it might not be as dominant in SOTA vision models as they used to be.

 ## Resources